asarudick/Sudoku/README.md

 Overall, the most structured portion of the app itself is certainly the javascript.

-**Sudoku.js**:  Decoupled from everything except EventEmitter, which essential adds what is considered native to most programming languages: Events.
+**Sudoku.js**:  Decoupled from everything except EventEmitter, which essentially adds what is considered native to most programming languages: Events.

 **CommandManager.js**: Implements the Command Pattern.